tigitz/php-spellchecker/docs/content/05_Text_Sources/10_Create_Custom.md

-10_Create_Custom.md# Create your custom Spellchecker TODO
+# Create your custom Text Source
+TODO

 Meanwhile, check the current implementations in `PhpSpellcheck\Spellchecker` to